-Of particular concern to the Borough/Township/TownTownship are the potential negative impacts of land development practices that do not properly consider the constraints and challenges presented by lake management areas.
+Of particular concern to the Township are the potential negative impacts of land development practices that do not properly consider the constraints and challenges presented by lake management areas.
 As discussed in the ERI, overdeveloped, damaged and poorly managed shore land areas can degrade water quality, harm lake ecosystems, diminish natural aesthetic values, and cause an overall loss of property values for lake communities.
 Lakes can also be harmed by pollutant sources in the watershed area draining to them.
 Polluted lakes can, in turn, damage downstream streams and rivers.

-[If/As Applicable:] The Borough/Township/TownTownship Highlands Lake Management Area is affected by the existence of many subsurface septic systems and in some cases, cesspools, which process sanitary wastewater in proximity to the lake.
-(Add brief discussion to describe the local Lake Management Area - i.e., uses, extent and density of development, age of building stock, and other pertinent characteristics.]
+The Township Highlands Lake Management Area is affected by the existence of many subsurface septic systems and in some cases, cesspools, which process sanitary wastewater in proximity to the lake.

-Accordingly, the below-listed goals and objectives will guide the regulation and management of the Borough/Township/Township Highlands Lake Management Area.
+Accordingly, the below-listed goals and objectives will guide the regulation and management of the Township Highlands Lake Management Area.

-- 1. To prevent degradation of lake water quality, protect lake ecosystems, and promote lake area aesthetic values in the Lake Community Sub-Zone. - 2.
+- 1. To prevent degradation of lake water quality, protect lake ecosystems, and promote lake area aesthetic values in the Lake Community Sub-Zone. - 1.2.
 To protect lake water quality and associated ecosystems from the impacts of present and future development for all lakes.
-Applicable management strategies should address direct and proximate potential impacts from such activities as shoreline modification and development, dredging and pollutant discharges including those from septic systems, cesspools and other forms of wastewater management.
+Applicable management strategies should address direct and proximate potential impacts from such activities as shoreline modification and development, dredging and pollutant discharges including those from septic systems, cesspools and other forms of wastewater management. - a.
+Ensure that land use and development activities in the Shoreland Protection Tier do not damage on-shore and near-shore ecological resources and cause direct pollutant loadings to lake waters. - a.b.
+Ensure that land use and development activities in the Water Quality Management Tier do not contribute continuous pollutant loadings to lake waters.

+- a.c.
+Develop and implement lake restoration management plans to protect, restore and, where possible, enhance lake water quality through management of pollutant sources in the Lake Watershed Tier. - 3.
+For each lake in the municipality identified as water quality-impaired, to either ensure compliance with Total Maximum Daily Load (TMDL) limitations adopted by the NJDEP, or to develop and implement lake restoration management plans.
+Such plans should include at minimum, watershed delineation, description of point and nonpoint sources of pollution in the watershed, lake monitoring schedules, existing and proposed in-lake management techniques, and recommended watershed best management practices.

+3.4.
+To protect the character of the Township Highlands Lake Management Area.

 - a.
-Ensure that land use and development activities in the Shoreland Protection Tier do not damage on-shore and near-shore ecological resources and cause direct pollutant loadings to lake waters. - b.
-Ensure that land use and development activities in the Water Quality Management Tier do not contribute continuous pollutant loadings to lake waters. - c.
-Develop and implement lake restoration management plans to protect, restore and, where possible, enhance lake water quality through management of pollutant sources in the Lake Watershed Tier. - 3.
-[If Applicable:] For each lake in the municipality identified as water quality-impaired, to either ensure compliance with Total Maximum Daily Load (TMDL) limitations adopted by the NJDEP, or to develop and implement lake restoration management plans.
-Such plans should include at minimum, watershed delineation, description of point and nonpoint sources of pollution in the watershed, lake monitoring schedules, existing and proposed in-lake management techniques, and recommended watershed best management practices. - 4.
-To protect the character of the Borough/Township/TownTownship Highlands Lake Management Area. - a.
-Assess existing zoning requirements to determine whether amendments are necessary to ensure that development is compatible with shoreline uses and activities and that it occurs at a scale and intensity appropriate to the Lake Management Area. - b.
+Assess existing zoning requirements to determine whether amendments are necessary to ensure that development is compatible with shoreline uses and activities and that it occurs at a scale and intensity appropriate to the Lake Management Area. - a.b.
 Protect the visual and scenic resources in the Scenic Resources Tier through such means as vegetative screening, limits on tree removal, shore line building/disturbance setbacks, and building height limitations. - 5.
-To maximize opportunities for public access to lakes and lake areas (excluding those under private ownership/management) for appropriate passive and active recreational uses that do not degrade lake environments. - 6.
+To maximize opportunities for public access to lakes and lake areas (excluding those under private ownership/management) for appropriate passive and active recreational uses that do not degrade lake environments. - 5.6.
 To maintain lakes or restore lake beds and downstream areas when lakes are drained.
 Damages to lake bed and/or downstream stream habitat, for example, should be prevented, mitigated or restored as needed following the breach or removal of a dam.
 Achieving this goal will require dedicated sources of funding from public and private sources, as applicable.